 On average, non-government subsidized residential treatment centers will cost $8,000 to upwards of $50,000 per month of treatment.
 Given the relapse rate for addiction is 40% – 60%, most families will pay this cost twice.
 There are additional costs of therapy for the addict and therapy for the family.
 Most families are advised not to allow the addict to live with them, so an additional cost of a halfway house must be included, at a cost of $1,000 per month.
 Then there is the cost of subsidizing the loved one as he transitions out of a halfway house into independent living.
 Many do not yet have a job, and the family may find themselves having to pay for rent, groceries, a car, insurance, medical, etc. Over time, the total cost of recovery can escalate into the $250,000 + range!

-Families are unaware for the impact on their financial health and have never considered factoring this impact into their financial planning.
+Families are unaware of the impact a loved one's addiction could have on their financial health and have never considered factoring this into their financial planning.
 Uneducated on their options, they have no strategy for accommodating its significance and can be denied sound financial guidance by many advisors if they don’t meet the account minimums demanded by many Financial Planners.

 We can do better!
 They deserve better!
 This is a systematic problem that needs our attention NOW!

-For addicts and their families to recover together, we need a new approach that recognizes that:
+For addicts and their families to recover together, we need a new approach that recognizes three things:

 - Addicts are not losers, but rather that they’re lost and in need of direction;